Abgar IX

 Abgar IX Severus was king of Osroene.

 Abgar succeeded his father, Abgar VIII in 212.
-In 213 Abgar IX and his son were summoned to Rome and murdered at the orders of Caracalla.
+In 213 Abgar IX and his son were summoned to Rome and murdered at the orders of emperor Caracalla.
 (Note: "Abgar the Great was succeeded by Abgar IX, surnamed Severus to pander to the current Romanising climate.
 It did him little good, for he was summoned with his son to Rome in 213 and murdered at Caracalla’s orders.")
-A year later Caracalla ended the independence of Osroene and incorporated it as a province into the Roman Empire.
+With the capture of the king, Caracalla annexed large parts of the kingdom to the already existing Roman province of Osrhoene.
+Whether the kingdom of Osrhoene continued to exist as a rump state in the following decades is a matter of debate.